ViaFast: ViaFast

 Other benefits outlined in the report included the creation of 40,000 jobs during construction and 1,700 jobs during operation, a reduction in traffic on Highway 401/Autoroute 20 equivalent to 1 million cars, and a corresponding reduction of up to $200 million as a result of reduced road maintenance.
 Canada's annual fuel consumption would be reduced by 262 million litres which would eliminate 824,000 tonnes of greenhouse gasses per year.
 The original report that these numbers were drawn from has subsequently appeared on the internet.

+High Speed Rail Canada, a citizen's group dedicated to educating Canadian's about high-speed rail fought for over a decade to get an unredacted copy of the VIAFast study.
+It is available as a free download on their website.

 Introduction and disappearance

 Initial funding for ViaFast was provided on 24 October 2003 when Collenette announced the new $700 million "Renaissance II" infrastructure program, stating that Renaissance II "will provide for faster, more frequent and more reliable passenger service across Canada and will preserve the option for higher speed rail, such as the Via Fast proposal, at a later date."

 Signs of trouble for both Renaissance II and the ViaFast proposal appeared immediately.
 Even before the announcement, liberal member Stan Keyes complained that Collenette hasn't provided enough information on ViaFast; talking to the CBC he asked "What is higher-speed rail system?
 What is Via Fast?
 We as a committee, members of Parliament, have never seen this proposal.
 We don't know what it contains, what its demands are."
 Shortly after the announcement, Joe Comuzzi, chair of the House of Commons Transportation Committee, stated that Prime Minister Jean Chrétien should not be committing to large funding expenditures as he neared retirement.

 Renaissance II was announced during the height of animosity between Jean Chrétien and Paul Martin, who frequently clashed in private and often spilled over into the public eye.
 During the summer of 2002, Martin toured the country drumming up support for a leadership challenge in January 2003, which Chrétien survived.
 However the battles continued, and that fall Chrétien announced that he would retire in the spring of 2004 unless he had a clear commitment from the party to stay on, which was not forthcoming.
 On 21 September 2003 Martin won a landslide in the resulting leadership race, but this did not stop the very public infighting that continued through 2004.

 Martin, a fiscal conservative who was named to the World Economic Forum's "dream cabinet" in 2001, cancelled many capital spending projects, Renaissance II among them.